sanderele1/dat500-sansar-v2/README.md

 Files are implicitly assumed to be uploaded to hdfs if there is no step producing them.
 We explicitly mention uploading `SRR15404285.fasta`, as you must run the sra-tools first.
 (Or just find a fasta file version) These are also the cleaned up brethren of the actual files used to run the job for our presentation.
 We have not re-run everything after cleanup, so in-case there are errors, you may take a look at the original files in the old git repo.
 > Warning: Use adequate protection, such as an industrial grade face shield or protective goggles, when opening the original git repository.
-We are not responsible for physical, nor emotional damage caused the chaos of files.
+We are not responsible for physical, nor emotional damage caused by the chaos of files.
 [The old (raw) git repository](https://github.com/sanderele1/dat500-project).

 For your convenience, we have gathered all of the input and output files in a pre-assembled approx. 3GB `.tar.gz` file available [here (azure blob storage)](https://distributed.blob.core.windows.net/public/DAT500_blobs.tar.gz?sv=2020-10-02&st=2022-04-26T16%3A14%3A29Z&se=2023-04-27T16%3A14%3A00Z&sr=b&sp=r&sig=nBsI%2Bhw%2BrIchhbMlcjtE1Rdvp6OjqumhsIe0otQk6j8%3D) (available untill 2023, or whenever the project is no longer relevant. whichever is shorter).